- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 My face warmed a little as we looked at each other.
 I wasn’t sure how long we had been there, neither of us moving.
 Orion suddenly pushed against my shoulder.
 I blinked several times and narrowed my eyes.

 “Ugh, Orion stop that!”
-I pushed against his head and began walking back for the water.
+I pushed against his head and began walking back towards the water.
 His nickering laugh followed me as I went.

-At least the more I walked on the better I was able to maneuver through the trees.
-They seemed to be getting thinner once I spotted the clear water.
+The more I walked on the better I was able to maneuver through the trees, and they seemed to be getting thinner once I spotted the clear water.

-The small shore was nothing more than warm sand but the deeper edges were lined with large rocks and boulders and perhaps 20 or 30 feet across the surface a tall but beautiful waterfall dropped into the small lake.
+The small shore was nothing more than warm sand but the deeper edges were lined with large rocks and boulders and perhaps 20 or 30 feet across the surface a tall, beautiful waterfall dropped into the small lake.

 The air surrounding the place was clean and fresh, not lined with dust and heavy with the scent of nature.
-I glanced around me just to be sure there was no one around and then I started loosening the ties and cords of my clothing and laid it upon one of the larger rocks near the water’s closest boundary.
+I glanced around me just to be sure there was no one in the area and then I started loosening the ties and cords of my clothing, laying it all upon one of the larger rocks near the water’s closest edge.

-The water shoved in opposition to me as I broke past the surface and I started to swim gracefully in the silent peace around me.
+The water pushed against me as I broke past the surface and started to swim gracefully in the silent peace that surrounded me.

-For a long while I let the waves guide me along in the deep, bluer the further down I went.
-Inside I was quite glad I had been forced to swim so often in the ocean with my mother…even though she knew I hated it greatly.
+For a long while I let the waves guide me along in the deep, getting bluer the further down I went.
+Inside I was quite glad I had been forced to swim so often in the ocean with my mother, even though she knew I hated it greatly.
 Swimming and I never really mixed well.

 “I wonder what town will be like.
 This place seems far more primitive than home…it may be like going back in time.”
 A giggle escaped me.

-I moved my arms around me, propelling closer towards the waterfall.
+I moved my arms around my body, propelling closer towards the waterfall.
 As I went it was gradually becoming more difficult to move, the water felt as though it were hardening and stopping me in place.
-I lifted my head but my legs and torso stayed in place, like I was lying on a bed.
-I struggled against whatever held me until slowly two blue tinted arms appeared by my waist on either side and wrapped themselves tightly.
+I lifted my head but my legs and torso stayed, like I was lying on a bed.
+I struggled against whatever held me until, slowly, two blue tinted arms appeared by my waist on either side and wrapped themselves tightly.

 “How dare you...”
 A wisp like female voice whispered in my ear.

 “Who’s there?
 Who are you?”
-I tried to turn my head but as I did so the arms suddenly vanished, leaving color water pooled on my stomach.
-My body was free and I dropped into the water and looked around for the woman.
+I tried to turn my head but as I did so the arms suddenly vanished, leaving water pooled on my stomach.
+My body was free and I dropped into the water, looking around for the woman.

 “Tsk tsk.”
 The voice clicked its tongue.
 “You…you things…”